Education solutions for our partners in the Pacific

 We partnered with MEHRD (Solomon Islands Ministry of Education and Human Resources) to complete syllabuses, textbooks and learner guides for basic education and a Senior Secondary Curriculum Framework.
 The outcomes included:

 - Finalisation of syllabuses for Years 1-6 Maths and English

 - Completion of teaching guides and learner books for Maths Years 1-4; teacher guides for Maths Years 8 – 9 and teaching and learning guides for English and Social Studies Year 9

-- The development of a Senior Secondary Curriculum Framework which is underpinned by cross-curricular capabilities (competences and values) which will inform all new curriculum development.
+- The development of a Senior Secondary Curriculum Framework which is underpinned by cross-curricular capabilities (competencies and values) which will inform all new curriculum development.